 - Ability to grab URLs from the clipboard automatically.

 - Ability to integrate with FlashGot add-on for Firefox.

-uGet is available (recent stable version 1.10.4) to download from the official repositories for most Linux distributions, in Debian/Ubuntu/Mint.
+uGet is available to download from the official repositories for most Linux distributions, in Ubuntu, Debian, Linux Mint, and elementary OS.

 $ sudo add-apt-repository ppa:plushuang-tw/uget-stable $ sudo apt-get update $ sudo apt-get install uget

-FlareGet is another download manager, there are 2 version from it, one is free and the other one is paid, but they are all closed-source, but they work on both Windows and Linux.
+FlareGet is another download manager, there are 2 versions from it, one is free and the other one is paid, but they are all closed-source, but they work on both Windows and Linux.